kaasknak/fluka_cluster/README.md

     ```
  3. The python packages system and os

-All of these should come preinstalled on Ubuntu 18.04, 20.04 and many more distributions.
+With the exception of *rename* all of these should come preinstalled on Ubuntu 18.04, 20.04 and many more distributions.
+If you are not using a Ubuntu you probably know how to install this yourself.

 ### How do I get these scripts without copy pasting?
 Easiest way is just to use git.
 Open the terminal and type